bstollnitz/aml-pipeline-mixed/README.md

 * Select a Location, such as "West US 2."
 * Select a Virtual machine tier, such as "Dedicated."
-* Select a Virtual machine type, such as "GPU."
+* Select a Virtual machine type, such as "CPU."
-* Select a Virtual machine size, such as "Standard_NC6s_v3."
+* Select a Virtual machine size, such as "Standard_DS4_v2."
 * Click Next.
-* Enter a Compute name, such as "cluster-gpu."
+* Enter a Compute name, such as "cluster-cpu."
 * Select a Minimum number of nodes, such as 0.
 * Select a Maximum number of nodes, such as 4.
 * Click Create.